lazywithclass/learning/to-study/obsidian-vault/How to study.md

 10 minutes / day mindfulness meditation increases focus.
 Bring back attention to what you're doing to train to stay focused.

-TODO link to mindfulness meditation
+TODO link to mindfulness meditation!
-TODO link to nsdr
+TODO link to nsdr!

 Study 3 or 4 hours per day max.